High-Performance-Computing/Project/README.md

 ## How to Use

-<p align="justify"> For a complete list of instructions on how to use the programs found in this repository, please see [How To Run](HowToRun.md) on the project website. </p>
+<p align="justify"> For a complete list of instructions on how to use the programs found in this repository, please see [How To Run](HowToRun.md). </p>

 ## Table of Contents
 1. [Problem Statement](ProblemStatement.md)